BelTol3011/Bpp-Tokenizer/Tokenformat.rst

                 This: ``a=b*4-2`` to ``x=b*4`` ``y=x-2`` ``a=y``

-Like I said before, these objects control the translator Here are the Objects:
+Like I said before, these objects control the translator.
+Here are the Objects:

 +----------------------------+----------------------------+